Richard-Sti/csiborgtools/README.md

 ## Short-term TODO
-- [ ] Save the $z = 70$ clumps as an array of arrays or a Python dictionary whose keys are the clump indices
+- [ ] Implement the CIC binning.
-- [ ] Calculate the match.
-How much longer does this take?
-Worst case dump this on Glamdring.
+- [ ] Write a script to perform the matching on a node.
-- [ ] Switch to CIC binning.
-This appears to be simply a matter of replacing a point-like particle with a cell and then assigning its mass to the appropriate grid cells.
-Sounds like some convolution operation?

 ## Long-term TODO